 - Click on the link or the image below to see our favorite gratitude books for kids.

 - It’s fun to play games to teach gratitude.
-Gratitude games can help remind preschoolers, kindergarteners, and kids of all ages of the many things they have to be grateful for.
+Gratitude games can help remind preschoolers, kindergarteners, and kids of all ages of the many things they can choose to be grateful for.

 - Try the thankful game ideas on the list in the next section!

-Learn how to play four different fun gratitude games with the ideas below.
-These gratitude games for kids are fun to play at home with family or school with classmates and friends.
+Learn how to play four different fun gratitude games using the ideas below.
+These gratitude games for kids are fun to play at home with family or at school with classmates and friends.

 - Count your blessings with this homemade version of Pick-up Sticks with a gratitude twist.